So, you want to install Java on your Chromebook.

 - Press “CTRL + ALT + T” to launch the command prompt (in Linux).

 - First, let’s update the package index.
-You can do this by typing in “sudo apt-get update” and hitting Enter.
+You can do this by typing in “sudo apt update” and hitting Enter.

-- Type “sudo apt install jre” and hit Enter.
+- Type “sudo apt install default-jdk” and hit Enter.

-- You’ll be prompted to type in your password.
-Go ahead and type it in.
+- If you’re prompted to type in your password, go ahead and type it in.

 - Afterward, the files will install automatically.
 Be patient.